Rdailuo/bankingsys/README.md

 # Banking System

-A secure and feature-rich banking system implemented in Python.
+Hi there!
+This is a secure and feature-rich banking system implemented in Python.
 This project demonstrates core banking operations with a focus on security and best practices.

 ## Features